mlenzen/collections-extended/README.rst

 bag
 ---
-Bags have constant time inclusion testing.
+Bags have constant time inclusion testing but can only contain hashable elements.

 - ``count(elem)``
     Returns the count of elem in the bag.
 O(1)